vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### Do I need hardware TPMs to use vTPM?

 No, you do not need hardware TPMs to use vTPM.
-Although hardware TPMs are inexpensive and significantly improve the security of ESXi, they are strongly recommended but not required for vTPM usage.
+Although hardware TPMs are inexpensive and significantly improve the security of ESX, they are strongly recommended but not required for vTPM usage.

+### Why are there six questions about requiring hardware TPMs?

+Because it's the number one thing people ask, in a variety of ways.

+VMware vSphere abstracts physical hardware from workloads so that workloads can be portable and run on any physical server.
+This applies to vTPM as well.

+Should you order your next set of servers with hardware TPMs?
+Yes.
+Is it required for vTPM?
+No.

 ### Does the functionality of vTPM depend on the version of vSphere?